 This is the one time I will overstep my boundaries and venture down the spiritual road.
 Most of us wish we could have some sort of proof there is something greater out there.
 Whether it be God, the One, Nature, or whatever you want to call it, I know we would like to have some proof.
 Well, my friends, I can tell you I have experienced countless situations where I couldn’t explain it as anything else.
 I’m very lucky.
 I get to work with my Qigong practice and see miracles every day.
 Every.
 Day.

 I know tough times can place doubt in our minds, but when you think back on all of the “bad” things that have happened in your life, in almost all of those instances you can see the lesson or the adjustment needed to get you to today.
 I’ve lost loved ones, been fired from jobs, and seen unjust illnesses strike the most innocent among us.
 But those events have provided some of the most profound learning experiences of my life.
-For this reason, I believe there is something greater out.
+For this reason, I believe there is something greater out there.

 Which Practices Will You Take On?